bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 The baseline fan is the **Noctua NF-A9 PWM** (92x92x25mm, 2.3 mmH₂O static pressure, 46 CFM, 1.2W).
 Four fans fit the 30mm depth available on the back interior wall.
 However, the perforated PVC grille on the back panel and the high-impedance card cage (16 cards at half-inch pitch) may consume most of the Noctua's available static pressure.
 If testing shows inadequate airflow through the card cage, the drop-in replacement is the **Sanyo Denki San Ace 9GA0912P4G001** (92x92x25mm, 7.8 mmH₂O static pressure, 62 CFM, 14.76W) — 3.4x the static pressure of the Noctua.
 The tradeoff: four Sanyo Denkis draw 59W total (~50 dBA each), adding significant power and noise.
 PWM control in the FPGA fabric can keep them at low duty cycle during idle.

+A brief lived-experience note on the San Ace: the spec sheet really does not prepare you for it.
+"50 dBA" is a number on a page; spinning one up on the bench is a different category of experience.
+A single 9GA at full duty is a shop-vac — four of them in a sealed aluminum chassis is not something you want to sit next to without hearing protection.

+The saving grace is that at **10% PWM duty the 9GA is entirely tolerable**, and bench testing shows that 10% through the card cage still provides more than sufficient airflow.
+The fan has enormous headroom; idle operation uses almost none of it.
+This is actually better than it sounds, because the PL-enforced fail-safe — fans default to 100% until the R5 PID loop takes over — turns boot into a piece of theater.
+Power on, all four 9GAs immediately scream up to full duty like a jet on the apron, and then within a second or two of the R5 coming alive, the PID loop drops them to 10% and the room goes quiet.
+It's an inadvertently great demo moment: the machine announces itself, then settles.
+If you're going to be that loud on startup, you might as well lean into it.

 While the 12V power is provided directly from the main input rail, the control logic is handled by the FPGA fabric.
 By routing the PWM and Tachometer (Sense) lines to the Programmable Logic, the machine maintains deterministic cooling independent of the Linux kernel state.
 This allows for a hardware-level "fail-safe" where the fans default to 100% duty cycle if the system monitors detect a thermal runaway or a software hang.

 ## Power Supply Architecture